arnav13081994/React-Native-Goals-App/README.md

-# This is a basic React Native Goals or Todo App.
+# This is a basic React Native Goals Application.

 ### Please note that the functionality is very basic and so is the styling.